Economy of Wales: Energy

-In June 2018 the Welsh Government backed the Tidal Lagoon Swansea Bay project with an offer to invest £200 million; the project would see the world's largest tidal hydro-electricity plant.
-However, in June 2018, the UK Government refused to back the plan due to it being shown to be not viable by an indepentent report.
+In June 2018, the Welsh Government backed the Tidal Lagoon Swansea Bay project with an offer to invest £200 million; the project would see the world's largest tidal hydro-electricity plant.
+However, in June 2018, the UK Government refused to back the plan due to it being shown to be not viable by an independent report.

 In 2021, the Welsh government said that more than half the country's energy needs were being met by renewable sources, 2 percent of which was from 363 hydropower projects.

 Food and drink

 The food and drink sector is classed as a priority economic sector in Wales.
 It involves 170,000 people that contribute to gross sales of £17.3 billion.
 The largest private sector employer is the Cardiff brewer and pub owner Brains Brewery, which employs nearly 1,800 people.

 Forestry

 Forest and woodland makes up 14% of the land area of Wales and there are 4,000 jobs and in forest-based industries.